 The Vasari Corridor is one of the most fascinating architectural masterpieces in the world and a must-visit Florentine landmark.

-Currently closed for renovation, it is due to reopen shortly.
-Don’t miss out on the opportunity: fill in the form and we’ll keep you updated on dates, ticketing, booking, and admission procedures.
+Don’t miss out on the opportunity: fill in the form and we’ll keep you updated on ticketing, booking, and admission procedures.

 Address: Via de’ Lamberti, 1 – 50123, Firenze (FI) Italy